Amzani/apidesk-sdk-test-def/docs/models/components/updateuserrequesttype.md

 # UpdateUserRequestType

-Specifies the category of the address, such as 'home', 'work', or 'billing'.
+Specifies the category of the address, such as 'home' or 'work'.
 This helps in organizing and differentiating between multiple addresses associated with a user.
-The value should be a valid string that matches predefined address types in the CRM.
+Ensure the type is a valid string that accurately represents the address's purpose.

 ## Example Usage